Playing favorites is one of the most damaging problems in any group of people.

 Defining Favoritism In The Workplace

 In an organization, when one employee receives preferential treatment over all other employees for a reason irrelevant to performance, it is a case of favoritism.
+It is one of those human resource issues that needs to be tackled right away.

 Here’s What To Keep In Mind To Avoid Favoritism In The Workplace While Rewarding Employees